Improving At-Risk K-3 Readers Component

 Reading is the foundation for all learning.
-That is why it is critical to fund and address reading issues for a student as early as possible.
-Improving At-Risk K-3 Readers looks at how successful the school is at getting struggling readers on track to proficiency in third grade and beyond.
+Improving At-Risk K-3 Readers (formerly known as K-3 Literacy Improvement) looks at how successful the school and district are at getting struggling readers on track to proficiency in third grade and beyond.

 Improving At-Risk K-3 Readers uses results from two assessments: a reading diagnostic given to all students in kindergarten through grade 3 at the beginning of the school year and Ohio’s state third grade English language arts test given to third-graders twice during the school year.

-Any school or district that had fewer than 5 percent of its kindergartners reading below grade level at the beginning of the 2016-2017 school year will not receive a letter grade for this measure.
-The minimum range of a C grade will be the prior year’s statewide average value for this measure.
+Any school or district that had fewer than 5 percent of its kindergartners reading below grade level at the beginning of the 2017-2018 school year will not receive a letter grade for this measure.
 Students who do not score Proficient or higher on the state’s third grade English language arts test and are not receiving services through a reading improvement and monitoring plan are deducted from a district’s or school’s score.

 The grades for this measure and component are based on the percentage of students in each of the following situations: